 I am sure your wondering why I chose to put my “business out there for the world to see” well my experiences and my journey were supposed to break me.
 It didn’t.
 It made me who I am today.
 It made me the woman I have become today.
 It came with a lot of loss, a lot of shame and a lot of hard work.
 I truly believe our experiences are where we gain knowledge and wisdom, where we find growth.
 I take my journey of the past and I choose to share it, to use it to help someone else, it doesn’t have to break us, it doesn’t have to control our entire life.
 If my story helps one person out there that has been through this and is lost, who is carrying around hate, hurt, shame and anger, if it helps one person see there is hope, I will be glad I exposed my very personal story.
 If it encourages one person to tell and not stay silent, It is worth any criticisms or backlash I might face.
 I believe God wants me to share my story to help others.
 God and I, know all the many details, all the many struggles I endured in my life, that is what matters.
 No one’s approval is needed.
 Everyone has opinions, this is irrelevant to me.
 If I am treated differently then I will be happy to show those the door.
 I am not proud of who I once was.
 I am very proud of who I chose to become and what I chose to overcome.
 It’s a choice.
 I made the choice.

 We all have our stories.
 It is so important we share our stories and show others that it isn’t a life sentence.
 Darkness fades away, there is always a choice to see the light, you just have to make the choice to find it, see it and follow it no matter how long the journey.
 For the loved ones of these individuals, just be there.
 Be there to listen, to cry with them, to talk if needed.
 Recognize however it is THEIR responsibility to make the choice to either let their situation break them, or let it teach them to be better.
 It isn’t personal to you, it’s that they can only see themselves and the hurt, anger, resentment and disappointment they have experienced.
 It isn’t possible for it to be different until they decide, until they face the demons and choose change.
 Still just, Be someone’s light!
 Be the Change You Wish to See in The World~ Gandhi.
 Help others see their best self!
 NEVER GIVE UP!
 This little light of mine, I am going to let it shine, shine bright and light the way for those still trapped in darkness.
-There is a way out, choose to follow it, as God to help you, Find the way out of the darkness, you won’t be sorry you did.
+There is a way out, choose to follow it, ask God to help you, Find the way out of the darkness, put your trust in him, you won’t be sorry you did.